October 23 – 30 , 2020

 Please note that updated Pledge Statements were emailed last week (reflecting contributions made in 2020 through September 30).
 In an effort to be better stewards, we have moved to electronic statements.
 One more convenient way to help support St. Thomas is with pledge contributions made directly online.
 This feature is always available on our website at http://www.stthomasepiscopal.org/ As always, thank you for what you do to help keep us connected and supporting the ministry we share!

 Outreach: Our Commitment to Mission Remains Strong – Thanks to YOU!

 The pandemic has had an impact on almost every facet of life, including the way we live into outreach.
 How we put our faith into action and take the mission of Jesus to care for the most vulnerable remains a top priority – just how we can go about it has changed temporarily.
 So many of you have stepped up to help, whether through creating masks, the toilet paper challenge with ERS (still happening) and your direct contacts through cards and other means of support.
 While our outreach partners still cannot have volunteers onsite quite yet, we have maintained our commitment and support, both as a parish and through your personal advocacy.
-We are now able to once again collect food items for Inter-Parish Ministry.
-St. Vincent de Paul is able to take any clothing donations.
+We are now able to once again collect food items for Inter-Parish Ministry which is also sponsoring a new winter coat drive.
 Want to do more?
 Contact any of the clergy or just call the parish office at (513) 831-2052.

-Prayers and Readings for The Sixteenth Sunday After Pentecost
+Prayers and Readings for The Twenty-First Sunday After Pentecost